| The 2001 National Dressage Championships were a huge event with

 jobs at one, never to seem frustrated or annoyed (although I am sure she must have been at

 times!) and to co-ordinate the special requirements of everyone involved in the event.
+The competition organisation gave all of the sponsors the very best

 opportunity to get the maximum exposure and ongoing benefit and the role of The Peter